Skip to Content

 Differences Between Elk, Reindeer, Moose, and Caribou

-There are approximately 43 species within the deer family, all of which are ruminants and possess antlers.
-These animals can often be mistaken for one another, particularly the larger members of the species.
+There are approximately 43 species of deer, all of which are considered ruminants and possess antlers.
+These animals can occasionally be mistaken for one another, particularly the larger members of their species.

 So, what are the differences between elk, reindeer, moose, and caribou?